Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Astrophysical implications

-For the dark cloud model, we start with a hydrogen number density, $n_H=2 \times 10^4$ cm$^{-3}$, visual extinction ($A_V$) of 10 mag, and a gas and ice temperature of 10 K. The initial elemental abundances of species are taken from \cite{garr17}.
+For the dark cloud model, we started with a hydrogen number density, $n_H=2 \times 10^4$ cm$^{-3}$, a visual extinction ($A_V$) of 10 mag, and a gas and ice temperature of 10 K. The initial elemental abundances of species were taken from \cite{garr17}.
 The upper panel of Fig.~\ref{fig:dc} shows the time evolution of the radicals.
-Here, ``G'' refers to the notation when the whole BE sets are from \cite{garr13}, whereas ``G+S'' refers to the BEs for the radicals taken from this work, and the rest are considered from \cite{garr13}.
-In this work, we are using a default diffusion-to-BE ratio of 0.4.
-Since no estimated BEs were available for HONO, H$_2$NO$_2$, and H$_3$NO$_2$, we used our estimated values of 2918 K, 4205 K, and 3044 K, respectively, in both ``G'' and ``G+S.'' It shows that the changes in {the} BE would have a minor effect on the gas phase abundances of these radicals.
-However, it shows a major effect on the ice phase abundances of these radicals, especially for the ice phase NO and CH.
-NO ice abundance is almost reduced by a factor of $10^5$ at $10^6$ years.
-Meanwhile, the ice phase abundance of CH increased by a factor of 100.
-The reduction in the abundance of NO is due to the weak binding of NO obtained with this work ($\sim 704$ K) compared to the earlier estimate \citep[1600~K;][]{wake17}.
-The increase in the surface abundance of CH radicals is due to the estimate of a higher BE ($\sim 2044$ K) than previous work \citep[925 K]{garr13}.
+Here, ``G'' indicates that all the BE sets are from \cite{garr13}; ``G+S'' indicates that the BEs for the radicals are taken from this work and the other BEs from \cite{garr13}.
+In this work we used a default diffusion-to-BE ratio of 0.4.
+Since no estimated BEs were available for HONO, H$_2$NO$_2$, and H$_3$NO$_2$, we used our estimated values of 2918 K, 4205 K, and 3044 K, respectively, in both ``G'' and ``G+S.'' Changes in {the} BE would have a minor effect on the gas-phase abundances of these radicals.
+However, they would have a major effect on the ice-phase abundances of these radicals, especially for the ice-phase NO and CH.
+The NO ice abundance is reduced by a factor of almost $10^5$ at $10^6$~years.
+Meanwhile, the ice-phase abundance of CH increases by a factor of 100.
+The reduction in the abundance of NO is due to the weak binding of NO obtained in this work ($\sim 704$ K) compared to the earlier estimate \citep[1600~K;][]{wake17}.
+The increase in the surface abundance of CH radicals is due to the higher estimated BE ($\sim 2044$ K) compared to previous work \citep[925 K]{garr13}.
 The shaded lines on the graph indicate the uncertainty of our BE values from Table \ref{tab:BE}.
-Since NO has a very weak binding with the water substrate, its small uncertainty (about 94 K) in {the} BE estimation could cause a significant change in its ice phase abundance (see the black shaded area in the top right panel of Fig.~\ref{fig:dc}).
+Since NO has a very weak binding with the water substrate, its low uncertainty (about 94 K) in {the} BE estimation could cause a significant change in its ice-phase abundance (see the black shaded area in the top right panel of Fig.~\ref{fig:dc}).